avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-7-assigning-dynamic-values/4-7-assigning-dynamic-values.md

 **Can I apply functions to dynamic values?**
 Yes.
 You can use the `fx` icon next to the field to apply post-processing functions to modify how the dynamic value is displayed or calculated.

+---

+## Summary

+Make your UI data-driven by:

+- Using the `{–}` icon to bind fields to Variables, Parameters, or State entries
+- Applying functions (fx) to transform values before rendering
+- Relying on automatic updates when the bound source changes

+This keeps elements in sync with live data and system feedback.